fiware-docker/docker-container-service/docs/userguide/index.md

     }

-The default location of the configuration file is $HOME/.docker.
+The default location of the configuration file is *$HOME/.docker*.
 But you can use the docker --config flag to indicate another directory.

 There are many ways to get your keystone token id and tenant id.
 For instance you could use curl.
-But we have provided and utility that makes creating your config.json file easy.
+But we have provided and utility called [set-docker-config](./index.md#set-docker-config) that makes creating your config.json file easy.

 Download [set_docker_config](https://github.com/swarm-hooks/swarm/blob/fiware/tools/set_docker_conf.sh):

     >wget https://github.com/swarm-dooks/swarm/blob/fiware/tools/set_docker_conf.sh

 Create default docker configuration file, .docker/config.json, for default:

     >set_docker_conf.sh -t <fiware-tenant-name> -u <fiware-user-name> -p <user-password>
 Run docker commands:

     >docker <cmd>

 Keystone token's expire after appproximately one day so you will need to update the configuration file daily.